-- Addiction: Addicts need justification to continue to abuse their substance of choice.
+- Addiction: Addicts need a justification to continue to abuse their substance of choice.
 Their cycle of exploding and then abusing a substance to self-soothe means they need a constant flow of upsetting events in order to rationalize their addiction.
 Sometimes, their irrational rage is the first evidence of a hidden addiction.

 - Diversion: In order to avoid exposure in another area, a person might subconsciously generate a diversion tactic.
 The problem is that the diversion needs to be so exaggerated that others lose their focus.
 Thus an extreme rage is born out of necessity.

-- Regression: A popular but frequently forgotten defense mechanism is regression.
+- Regression: A popular but frequently forgotten defense mechanism is a regression.
 When things get too difficult and a person feels vulnerable, defense mechanisms kick in as a way of self-preservation.
 Regression is a return to child-like behavior as a way to avoid adult-like reality and responsibility.

 - Attention: Just like a toddler, an adult who feels deprived of attention might act out inappropriately.
 Some adults don’t care if the attention they received is positive or negative, they just want to be at the center by commanding an audience through a tantrum.